OctopusDeploy/docs/docs/octopus-cloud/static-ip.md

 description: How to activate a static IP address with Octopus Cloud.
 ---

-You can assign a static IP address to your Octopus cloud instance.
+You can assign a static IP address to your Octopus Cloud instance.
 This lets you:

 - Connect to Listening Tentacles within your infrastructure from the Cloud.
 - Whitelist the static IP address of the Octopus server in your network configuration.